ROSE: A Recognition-Oriented Speech Enhancement Framework in Air Traffic Control Using Multi-Objective Learning: ROSE

 \subsection{Attention-based Skip-fusion}

-In general, skip-connection is to transfer shallow encoder features into decoder modules to formulate robust features.
-However, current practices fuse the encoder and decoder features by addition and concatenation operations with the same weight, which may not be optimal for complex tasks.
-In this study, the ABSF mechanism is designed to optimize the learned features, in which the gate block is to extract involved correlations from encoded features by multiplying them with an attention mask.
+In general, skip-connection is to transfer shallow encoder features into decoder blocks to formulate robust features.
+However, current practices fuse the encoder and decoder features by addition or concatenation operations with the same weight, which may not be optimal for complex tasks \cite{RN100,RN148}.
+In this study, the ABSF module is designed to optimize the learned features, in which the gate block is to extract involved correlations from encoded features by multiplying them with an attention mask.

-As shown in Figure \ref{pic:ROSE} (b), let the learned feature of the $i$th encoder layer be $E_i$, and the learned feature of the $i+1$th decoder layer be $D_{i+1}$.
-As shown in Equation \ref{eq1}, the convolution operation is applied to the above two feature maps, and the concatenation operation is performed to initialize the fusion attention coefficient matrix $B_i$.
+As shown in Figure \ref{pic:ROSE} (b), let the learned feature of the $i$-th encoder layer be $E_i\in \mathbb{R}^{C \times L}$, and the learned feature of the $(i+1)$-th decoder layer be $D_{i+1}\in \mathbb{R}^{C \times L}$.
+As shown in Equation \ref{eq:bi}, the 1-d convolution layers are applied to the above two feature maps to halve the number of channels, and the concatenation operation is performed to initialize the fusion attention coefficient matrix $B_i$.

-where $\psi_{C}^{[K \times S]}$ are convolution operations with kernel size $K$ and stride $S$ of $C$ filters, $\oplus$ denotes the elementwise adding operation and $\sigma$ denotes the sigmoid activation.
-Note that the output feature dimension of the fusion module is the same as that of the input.
+where $\psi_{C}^{[K, S]}$ are convolution operations with kernel size $K$ and stride $S$ of $C$ filters, $\oplus$ denotes the element-wise adding operation and $\sigma$ denotes the sigmoid activation.

-Based on the $B_i$, an attention mask $A_i$ is generated by the convolution network and the selected activation.
-Finally, the output feature $X_i$ is generated by Equation \ref{eq2}, in which $\otimes$ denotes term-wise product operation.
+Based on the $B_i$, a 1-d convolution layer followed by a sigmoid activation is used to project the number of channels as the same as the input shape, further obtaining an attention mask $A_i$.
+Finally, the output $X_i$ is obtained using the following rules, in which $\otimes$ denotes element-wise product operation.